Question

 For conclusion I, second statement is not required, because we find a common term ‘cat’ in the first and the third statement.
 Some dogs are cats (I) + All cats are camels (A) = Some dogs are camels (I) ⇒ Probable conclusions ⇒ All dogs may be camels (A) and Some dogs may not be camels(O).
 Hence, both conclusion I and II will follow.

-What is the role of courage in decision-making?
+What is the characteristic of an autocratic leader?